 - Chinese (Simplified)

 - Chinese (Traditional)

 Creating Your Dataset

-The dataset must be provided to the Model as a CSV file that consists of two columns: <label>
+The dataset must be provided to the Model as a zip file that contains a CSV that consists of two columns: <label>

 This will provide you with a file containing all of the user’s first messages in column B, with an empty ‘label’ Column A. Add the Labels that you have planned according to your workflow.

 When preparing this file, please note the following:

 - In order for the label to be parsed correctly, you must place two dollar signs before and after each label, so that it is written as $$Label$$

 - Each line in the file should contain only one Issue/Label pair